-K. LENGTH OF AGREEMENT
+B. LENGTH OF AGREEMENT

-The anticipated duration of the agreement will be for approximately one (1) year, with the term tentatively to begin July 1, 2018 and end June 30, 2019.
-Included in this RFP is the option to renew for up to an additional four (4) years pending program evaluation, availability of funding, and division approval.
+The anticipated duration of the agreement will be for 12 months, with the term tentatively to begin July 1, 2019.
+Included in this RFP is the option to renew for an additional three (3) years pending program evaluation, availability of funding, and division approval.

-L. FUNDING
+C. FUNDING